CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/ssh/authentication/sshcertificatecredentials.md

 ---
 title: "SshCertificateCredentials"
 linkTitle: "SshCertificateCredentials"
-description: "Used to represent public key credentials required to authenticate with a server."
+description: "Used to represent public key credentials required to authenticate with an SSH server."
 weight: 1
 ---